ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Providing candidates with existing code repositories that have working build systems/tests to start with can save the candidate time bootstrapping a build themselves.

-To be respectful of a candidate s time, I suggest providing a hard time limit for the take-home.
+To be respectful of a candidate's time, I suggest providing a hard time limit for the take-home.
 The goal of a time limit is not to provide time pressure and force fast-paced delivery, but to ensure candidates are not overinvesting in the challenge and feel that the challenge is a reasonable request.
 To ensure candidates understand the time limit, you should:
 * Provide ample explanation of the time limit
 * Ensure that the task is readily achievable in the time limit specified
 * Let candidates know how their submission will be evaluated.
-If your scoring rubric rates the candidate s README file, then let the candidate know they should spend time writing a README.
+If your scoring rubric rates the candidate's README file, then let the candidate know they should spend time writing a README.
 If the code will be run either live with the candidate or by an interviewer asynchronously let them know that runtime will be judged.
 If you mostly care about architectural decisions and you're less concerned about runtime performance, let them know that, too, so they can spend time in the right way.

 ### Technical Interviews